EventGhost/EventGhost/docs/source/WritingPlugins.rst

 To write plugins you mostly need to know two classes EventGhost defines:

-1. :class:`eg.PluginBase` - This is the base class for all plugins and therefore the most essential.
+1. :class:`eg.PluginBase` - This is the base class of all plugins and therefore the most essential.
 2. :class:`eg.ActionBase` - This is the base class of all actions a plugin might want to export to EventGhost.